 How Long Is Prime Day 2019?

 In 2018, Amazon extended Prime Day from 24 to 36 hours for the first time.
-We expect this timespan to stay the same or become longer.
+This year, shoppers have two whole days to buy your deals!

 At any rate, the lines are blurry here: Sellers will create deals for the weeks before and after Prime Day, making it a month stuffed with bargains.